Custom encryption picoCTF 2024 Solution

 Learn more

 XOR encryption with a repeating key is a simple stream cipher.
-Each character of the plaintext is XORed with the corresponding character of the key (cycling if the key is shorter than the message).
-The critical property of XOR is that it is its own inverse: if cipher = plain XOR key, then plain = cipher XOR key.
+Each character of plaintext is XORed with the corresponding character of the key, cycling if the key is shorter.
+XOR is its own inverse: if cipher = plain XOR key, then plain = cipher XOR key.

-The key "trudeau" is a weak key: it's a short dictionary word.
-In real XOR stream ciphers (like RC4, ChaCha20), the key is much longer and pseudorandomly expanded.
-A short repeating XOR key is trivially broken by frequency analysis if the key length can be guessed - a technique codified in the Kasiski examination and index of coincidence methods used to break Vigenere ciphers.
+The key "trudeau" is a weak key: a short dictionary word.
+Real stream ciphers (RC4, ChaCha20) use much longer pseudorandom key streams.
+A repeating ASCII key is trivially broken by frequency analysis once the key length is guessed (Kasiski examination, index of coincidence).

 Alternate Solution